sadiejay/email-generator/README.md

     - but I want to get it to work first then I'll go back and clean it up.
     - Second interation I used `createElement` which reduces the amount of hard coding needed!
 - Next steps:
-  - Combine all of the functions in a big one?
+  - Combine modular functions?
+    -
   - Figure out the reload situation
     - react? 👀
   - Add some design elements